revdfdev/interview-prep/ReadME.md

 import "sort"

 func groupAnagrams(strs []string) [][]string {
-    anagrams := make(map[string][]string)
+    // Map to hold the anagram groups anagrams := make(map[string][]string)

-    for _, str := range strs {
+    // Iterate through the list of strings for _, str := range strs {
-        sortedStr := sortString(str)
+        // Sort the string and use it as a key sortedStr := sortString(str)

-        anagrams[sortedStr] = append(anagrams[sortedStr], str)
+        // Append the original string to the anagram group anagrams[sortedStr] = append(anagrams[sortedStr], str)
     }

-    var result [][]string
+    // Prepare the result array of anagram groups var result [][]string
     for _, group := range anagrams {
         result = append(result, group)